Address format by country and area: Finland

 In Finland, if a person's name is written before the company name in the address field of a letter, then that person is considered the recipient.
 In this case, no other employee is allowed to open the letter but the indicated recipient.
 If the company name is before the person's name, then the company is the recipient and any employee is allowed to open the letter.

 The apartment number can formatted as "as 5" (as is an abbreviation for asunto, apartment) or as "C 55" (the letter indicates the correct staircase in apartment blocks with several entrances.)

 Finland uses a five-digit postal code.
-Note that some larger companies and organizations have their own postal codes.
+Some larger companies and organizations have their own postal codes.

 France

 In France, the address is generally formatted as follows: